Entity:Trading & Shipping

 An aptitude for learning

-Either a UCAS tariff of 54, including 12 UCAS points from a Maths or Science subject; plus GCSE (**or equivalent as approved by the College) grade 4 / Grade ‘C’ or above in all the following subjects: Mathematics, Science and English language
+Or National Certificate/diploma in appropriate subjects (Engineering/Science/Maritime) plus GCSE (**or equivalent as approved by the College) grade 5 / Grade ‘B’ or above in all the following subjects: Mathematics, Science and English language

-Or: Successful completion of an electrical and/or electronic engineering/systems engineering or engineering HNC or HND plus GCSE (**or equivalent as approved by the College) grade 4 / Grade ‘C’ or above in all the following subjects: Mathematics, Science and English language
+Or: Successful completion of an maritime/engineering HNC or HND plus GCSE (**or equivalent as approved by the College) grade 5 / Grade ‘B’ or above in all the following subjects: Mathematics, Science and English language

 **if a subject is similar to maths, English, science please check with bp advisor who will check with the college